erikbryant/SmithCoronaGames/pwpGames/readme.md

         Create the directory in which you wish to install the PWP games.

-        Move to that drive containing the installation disk.
+        Move to that directory.

-        Type install [drive letter]:[path to directory in which to install the games]
+        Type b:\install [drive letter]:[path to directory in which to install the games]

         Stand back.